selfcriticalmass/RoseTTAFold2-PPI/README.md

 We share omicMSAs both as entire proteins (protein_omicMSAs.tar.gz) and segments (segment_omicMSAs.tar.gz, breaking long proteins into shorter segments and excluding low-quality positions in the MSAs).

-### Commands for Generating Paired MSAs from omicMSAs
+### Commands for generating paired MSAs from omicMSAs

 To generate paired MSAs from the omicMSAs we shared, please use the following commands: